FAQs

-Why Pixie?
+Why the name Pixie?

 How much does drilling cost?

-We try to be competitive in our pricing, but our priority is to provide you a high quality product and service first.
+We try to be competitive in our pricing, but our priority is to provide you a high-quality product and service first.
 However, we know that price can often be the deciding factor unfortunately.
 Due to rising cost of materials, please call for the most up-to-date costs.

 Do you work weekends?

-Yet, if you are out of water, please feel free to contact us at any time.
-We’ll do our best to take care of you as soon as possible.
-Please be sure to leave a message or send a text message or email.
-This is especially important on the weekends so that we can be alerted to the emergency situation at hand.
+Please be sure to leave a voicemail message or send a text message.
+This is especially important outside of business hours and on the weekends so that we can be alerted to the emergency situation at hand.
 If you do not leave a message, we may not respond until the next business day.

-Ask yourself: Would you drink that water?
+No. Ask yourself: Would you drink that water?
 If not, then why would you put it in your well?
 Not only is it wrong, but it is against the law.
 Texas Department of Licensing and Regulation rules state: “Each licensee shall use potable water in drilling fluids.” [source]

 And this makes sense.
 Putting bacteria in your well is harmful for your health and the health of your family and can lead to contamination of other people’s drinking water.